qgis/QGIS-Documentation/source/docs/training_manual/python/python-basics.rst

 Congratulations, you just wrote your first python application!

-.. note:: You can escape from the python prompt by pressing :keyboard:`ctrl-D` or by typing :samp:`quit()` and then pressing :keyboard:`enter`.
+.. note:: You can escape from the python prompt by pressing :kbd:`ctrl-D` or by typing :samp:`quit()` and then pressing :keyboard:`enter`.